Concordium/concordium.github.io/source/smart-contracts/general/develop-contracts.rst

 On the concordium blockchain smart contracts are deployed as Wasm modules, but Wasm is designed primarily as a compilation target and is not convenient to write by hand.
-Instead we can write our smart contract in the Rust_ programming language, which has good support for compiling to Wasm.
+Instead we can write our smart contracts in the Rust_ programming language, which has good support for compiling to Wasm.

 .. note::